 We’re all different so you may find that you will have to adapt these to suit your needs.
 You could download an app on your phone that tracks your projects, tasks and homework or just use the built-in calendar on your phone.

 The great thing about a digital calendar is that you can usually set up push notifications and reminders that will go off whenever you’ve scheduled to complete a new task.
 It also allows you to make changes more easily by moving tasks out by a day.
 On the other hand, you may find that writing things down helps you to remember the things you have to do better.

 Time management is different for everyone and I personally find that using a combination of written planners and digital planners works best for me.
 Remember that it doesn’t matter whether you’re an average student or an A+ student, we are all capable of learning and growing and you can certainly turn your marks around if they’re not the best right now.
 If I can do it, so can you!

 Share your time management tips with us on Facebook, Instagram and YouTube.
-I’d love to learn from you too.
+I’d love to learn how you were able to stop procrastinating.

 I am a Copywriter and Content Creator for AdvantageLearn.com.
 I enjoy getting creative and have a passion for people and crafting compelling content, I hope to inspire the next generation of learners and changemakers.

 The entire world has come to a standstill in the wake of COVID-19 but in the midst of this, we forget how the little things are being taken away ...
 Read more

 Advantage Learn’s Cambridge IGCSE mathematics path on Maths Online gives you the benefits of an international curriculum.
 Learners who are looking fo...
 Read more